WonderlandEngine/npm-cli/README.md

 ## Common Search Paths

-The CLI searches for the Wonderland Editor executable in the following common paths based on the platform:
+The CLI searches for the Wonderland Editor executable in using the PATH environment variable and common locations in the following common paths based on the platform:

 - **Windows**:
   - `C:\\Program Files\\Wonderland\\WonderlandEngine\\bin`